 Fatigue can certainly impair a health care worker's ability to provide safe, professional nursing care.
-Thus, KCC's Nursing Department states, "All students need to carefully assess his/her level of fatigue, school requirements in terms of lecture, on-campus labs and clinical experiences and own work schedules.
+It is the policy of the Nursing Department that all students need to carefully assess his/her level of fatigue, school requirements in terms of lecture, on-campus labs and clinical experiences and own work schedules.
 This assessment should carefully consider the potential impact of excessive employment on his/her ability to provide safe, professional nursing care.
-Each student has an ethical responsibility to ensure that fatigue does not negatively impact on student nurse's responsibilities."
+Each student has an ethical responsibility to ensure that fatigue does not negatively impact on patient care and student nurse's responsibilities.